Code-Institute-Submissions/baker_street/README.md

 ### Images
 * I had originally envisioned 'Sherlock' related images of a deer stalker hat, magnifiying glass etc for the three rooms.
 However, when looking online, many of the images were either not appropriate or were too different in style, I couldn't find three that went nicely together.
 That is why I decided to use another parchment background with writting on them as if they were a note.
 This also tied in nicely with the game rooms themselves as all three rooms have a note or message as per their description.
-* Currently, Rache has a different image that I intend to change.

 Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z